 VESSEL REVIEW | Kaiao – Wildlife observation boat for Hawaii-based research organisation

 Maui-based marine research non-profit Pacific Whale Foundation (PWF) recently began operating a custom-built research vessel for the study of whales and dolphins in Hawaiian waters.
-Built by a Port Angeles, Washington-based shipyard, the vessel is named Kaiao after the Hawaiian indigenous translation of the phrase “to enlighten.”
+The vessel is named Kaiao after the Hawaiian indigenous translation of the phrase “to enlighten.”
 The name was selected in line with PWF’s intention to integrate Hawaiian culture into its research efforts.

 “We required a custom-built vessel that was also stable and manoeuvrable,” PWF told Baird Maritime.
 “We needed a stable platform that could be used to survey understudies areas offshore, which often requires us to return to port in rough sea conditions.
 However, the platform still needed to be small enough to allow us to manoeuvre around whales and dolphins and carry out our research.”